piorus/uni-semantic-wiki-search/REPORT.md

 pipenv install wikiextractor
 ```

-Then, I converted XML dump to JSON by executing:
+Then, I converted the XML dump to JSON by executing:
 ```
 pipenv run wikiextractor Wikipedia.xml --json
 ```